callmeGoldenboy/Deep-Learning-Project/README.md

 ## Data

-The  experiments were conducted on the [ciphar-10](https://www.cs.toronto.edu/~kriz/cifar.html).dataset.
+The  experiments were conducted on the [ciphar-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.

 Instantiating a model can be done with the init_model function.
 One can set the settings of the network, such as having batch normalization or not, having dropout etc.